Expert Reviews – Liwonde NP

 4/5

-If you had visited Liwonde National Park in the 1980s and ’90s, chances are you would not have seen many animals there.
+If you had visited Liwonde National Park in the 1980s or early ’90s, chances are you would not have seen many animals there.
 Poaching, habitat destruction, and land invasions had made the place a virtual biodiversity wasteland.
 But that isn’t the case today.

 African Parks Network (a conservation NGO) partnered up with the Malawian conservation authorities, assisted with the funding and training of park staff, incentivized the neighboring communities to stop the destruction, developed tourism, and reintroduced hundreds upon hundreds of animals (including elephants).